 Still, although he did not take part personally in the Austro-Hungarian attack on Serbia in 1914, it is obvious that Böhme had “a big trauma” linked to WWI, so only a month after taking up the office, there were several major reprisals under his command for the German soldiers killed or wounded in the skirmishes with members of the Serbian resistance movement.
 The most infamous massacres took place in the towns of Kragujevac and Kraljevo, but there was this as well in village Draginac near Loznica where I was heading on this day.

-Somehow it seems to me that this place of the massacre of Serbian civilians in WWII has remained in the shadow of those in Kragujevac where Germans, as a sign of retaliation, killed almost 2800 civilians (including 144 children whom they picked up from classrooms) and in Kraljevo where there were 2255 victims.
+Somehow it seems to me that this place of the massacre of Serbian civilians in WWII has remained in the shadow of those in Kragujevac where Germans, as a sign of retaliation, killed almost 2800 civilians (including around 300 children aged 11 to the end of secondary school) and in Kraljevo where there were 2255 victims.
 Here in Draginac, in October 1941, 2677 civilians gathered from the surrounding villages were killed by firing squads.

 Also, in WWI, the Austro-Hungarian soldiers regularly massacred civilians in this region and there are historians who claim that there was a hanged Serb on almost every tree.